ravencyan/Root-Finding-Algorthms/README.rst

 System Architecture
 ===================

-Input will provide an prompt for the user to enter an equation in the format:
+The program will provide an prompt for the user to input an equation in the format:
 :math:`f(x)=0`.
 The system will then run all implemented algorithms and compare the performance between them.
-Finally, the program will show the calculated result and the comparison table for the users.
+Finally, the program will show the calculated root and the comparison table for the user.

 API Description